Foundation in 1345 under King Phayu

-Thai historical references place the temple's foundation in 1345 AD, when King Phayu initiated the first major complex stage in what is now the Old City.
+Thai historical references place the temple's foundation in 1345, when King Phayu initiated the first major complex stage in what is now the Old City.
 Starting with this date helps you read the site as a core Lanna anchor, not an isolated shrine.

 Phra Buddha Sihing and identity shift